-These RESETS are enabled by programming the STVREN bit in Configuration Register 4L.
-When the STVREN bit is cleared, a full or underflow condition will set the appropriate STKFUL or STKUNF bit, but not cause a device RESET.
-When the STVREN bit is set, a full or underflow condition will set the appropriate STKFUL or STKUNF bit and then cause a device RESET.
-The STKFUL or STKUNF bits are cleared by the user software or a POR Reset.
+These Resets are enabled by programming the STVR bit in Configuration Register 4L.
+When the STVR bit is cleared, a full or underflow condition will set the appropriate STKFUL or STKUNF bit, but not cause a device Reset.
+When the STVR bit is set, a full or underflow condition will set the appropriate STKFUL or STKUNF bit and then cause a device Reset.
+The STKFUL or STKUNF bits are cleared by the user software or a Power-on Reset.